Jankie-codes/reminders_app/README.md

 The app also requires the **gcc C compiler** which the makefile uses.

+Finally, the app requires that `notify-send` is installed into your path.

 ## Installation (Read Dependecies Section First!)

 FIRST: make sure that cron daemon and gcc is installed.
 For more information, please see the **App Dependencies** section above.